Phreatomagmatic eruption: 1991 eruption of Mount Pinatubo

 Mount Pinatubo is on the Central Luzon landmass between the South China Sea and the Philippine Sea.
 The 1991 eruption of Pinatubo was andesite and dacite in the pre-climactic phase but only dacite in the climactic phase.
 The climactic phase had a volume of 3.7–5.3 km3.
 The eruption consisted of sequentially increasing ash emissions, dome growth, 4 vertical eruptions with continued dome growth, 13 pyroclastic flows and a climactic vertical eruption with associated pyroclastic flows.
 The pre-climactic phase was phreatomagmatic.

+1883 Krakatoa eruption

+The 1883 eruption of Krakatoa is one of the most powerful examples of a phreatomagmatic eruption.
+On August 26-27, 1883, Krakatoa erupted violently, erupting and estimated 18 – 21 km3 of ejecta (9 – 10 km3 dense rock equivalent).
+This places the eruption as a VEI-6 on the volcanic explosivity index (VEI).
+During the eruption, a catastrophic collapse of the volcanoes southwest flank occurred.
+This exposed magma to rapid depressurization underwater.
+As the flank collapsed, water poured into the now exposed magma conduit creating an extremely violent reaction.
+Combined with highly evolved rhyodacite magma, this interaction, partially driven by phreatomagmatic events created the loudest sound ever recorded.

 Hatepe eruption

-The Hatepe eruption in 232 ± 12 AD was the latest major eruption at Lake Taupo in New Zealand's Taupo Volcanic Zone.
+The Hatepe eruption in 232 ± 12 AD was the latest major eruption at Lake Taupō in New Zealand's Taupō Volcanic Zone.
 There was minor initial phreatomagmatic activity followed by the dry venting of 6 km3 of rhyolite forming the Hatepe Plinian Pumice.
 The vent was then infiltrated by large amounts of water causing the phreatomagmatic eruption that deposited the 2.5 km3 Hatepe Ash.
 The water eventually stopped the eruption though large amounts of water were still erupted from the vent.
 The eruption resumed with phreatomagmatic activity that deposited the Rotongaio Ash.